hmcts/ops-runbooks/Certificates/csr.md

-### Guidance for SDS & PET certificates only
+### Guidance for PET certificates only

-For some certs the process is slightly different, example certs include juror-bureau.justice.gov.uk reply-jury-summons.service.gov.uk
+For some certs the process is slightly different, for example: helpwithcourtfees.service.gov.uk

 - Download pfx of the renewed cert from the vault.
 - Convert to base 64 `openssl base64 -in ~/Downloads/traefik-jb.pfx -out ~/Downloads/traefik-jdbase64.kl`.